treyhunner/treyhunner.github.com/source/_posts/2018-03-07-multiple-assignment-improves-python-code-readability.markdown

     return f"{year}-{month}-{day}"
 ```

-Whenever you see hard coded indexes in your code, stop to consider whether you could use tuple unpacking to make your code more readable.
+Whenever you see hard coded indexes in your code, stop to consider whether you could use multiple assignment to make your code more readable.

 ## Multiple assignment is very strict

-I didn't mention before that multiple assignment is actually fairly strict when it comes to unpacking the iterable we give to it.
+Multiple assignment is actually fairly strict when it comes to unpacking the iterable we give to it.

 If we try to unpack a larger iterable into a smaller number of variables, we'll get an error: